Call and Book Your Hotel Now!

 Domestic Toll-Free for US and Canada: 1-800-997-1438

-Till recently, Paphos (or Pafos) was the only town in Cyprus, which was traffic free.
-Though due to the constant influx of tourists, urbanisation and increase in population, things have changed.
+Till recently, Paphos (or Pafos) was the only town in Cyprus, which was traffic-free.
+Though due to the constant influx of tourists, urbanization and increase in population, things have changed.

 - An international driving licence will also suffice.